Discussion in 'Ballroom Dance' started by freeageless, Mar 24, 2011.

 The point I'm getting at here, to get back to anametuer's suggestion about a statistical study, is that the members of this forum have an inevitable bias when talking about the effects of a teacher on their sticking with dance.
 There probably isn't anybody in on this discussion that stopped dancing because it didn't work out with their first teacher.
 There isn't anybody here who decided that dancing isn't worth pursuing because of a teacher.

-To fascination's comment, anybody who doesn't think they stink at dancing when they start is, well, how to put it, perceptually challenged.
+To fascination's comment, anybody who doesn't think they suck at dancing when they start is, well, how to put it, perceptually challenged.

 I think fasc meant now.
-I've been riding for more than twenty years and I still think I stink.
+I've been riding for more than twenty years and I still think I suck.
 (Intellectually I know I don't, but still.)
-At this rate, thinking I don't stink at dance (slightly less than five years) is something for the "before I die" thread...
+At this rate, thinking I don't suck at dance (slightly less than five years) is something for the "before I die" thread...

 And you're right, of course, if we'd decided to quit because of a bad teacher (and I'll go right ahead and say bad) we wouldn't likely be on danceforums to begin with.